darktjm/auis/README.md

     continuing to find and fix issues as I do that.

-  - Cleaned up warnings in everything remaining after the big deletes, except for atk/console and contrib/tm.
+  - Cleaned up warnings in everything remaining after the big deletes.
 Note that the main thing that made most things work was printf/scanf warning removal, as most of the code assumed sizeof(int) == sizeof(long) == sizeof(void *) == 4.
 Some such assumptions still exist, and require manual location and removal.

   - Started on documentation, now in a plain ez text file instead of org (org seemed nifty, but it can't print and you can't assign styles to node labels and the app is in general not very user-friendly).
 If I don't get cracking on the latex output, I'll probably abandon this as well in favor of a plain latex document.